 Tucked away from other end-of-the-world haunts, the once defunct motel now houses 14 revamped rooms at the easternmost tip of the island.
 Hotelier Sean MacPherson once described his Ditch Plains home as something akin to Robinson Crusoe luxe, and that aesthetic has seemingly seeped into the Crow’s Nest, too.
 A mashup of worldly textiles, from Kuba cloth to Moroccan pillow covers, color each room, while carved wood furnishings add texture to boho-surf spaces.
 Outside the rooms, you might catch a celeb at the restaurant where Athena Calderone has a standing reservation while you nosh on the Mediterranean-meets-Montauk fare.

 - Wyeth.
 While out of her budget, our style editor, Julia Stevens, says this is her “favorite store in the world” because it’s full of museum-worthy mid-century pieces worth shipping home.

 - Hidden Gem.
 Owned by two sisters, you’ll find colorful hand-knotted wool and woven baskets among the goodies at this Caribbean-inspired homewares shop.

 - Katie Leede & Co.
 Shop.
 Consider this a modern-day trading post for buying and selling vintage pieces curated by interior designer Leede.

 Where to Eat in the Hamptons

 - Duryea’s.
-A dockside destination where you can fill up on the freshest seafood while you watch the sun go down.
+A dockside destination reminiscent of Greece, where you can fill up on the freshest seafood while you watch the sun go down.
 And yes, the Lobster Cobb is worth it.

 - Carissa’s Bakery.
-This James Beard Award–winning bakery is worth a daily visit for the rotating selection of fresh-baked focaccia alone.
+This James Beard Award–winning bakery is worth a daily visit for the pickle bread alone.